A Curated List of 71 Novels About Dogs

 White Fang by Jack London

-London’s vivid portrayal of the natural world underscores the raw interplay of nature and nurture.
+London's vivid portrayal of nature shows how environment and treatment shape character, focusing on the interplay of nature and nurture.

 4. 4